 Nothing negative here, though I wish it were a tad longer.
 I would love to see more of Rawhead creeping out of the closet, bit by bit showing more of his being.
 But I guess if you’re gonna go that route then you’re talking a full-feature.

-If you’re interested in seeing what all my hype is about, then check out Forces of Horror’s Rawhead in the embed below.
+If you’re interested in seeing what all my hype is about, then check out Forces of Horror’s Rawhead in the embed below (vid no longer available).
 And stay tuned for more from the Forces of Nature series as well as other works from the Roger Sampson Camp.
 And out of TOV 5 stars, I’m giving Rawhead a rare score of 4.7.
 Why?
 Revelations is still my fav and Rawhead is slightly below that.
 But only slightly, only slightly.